Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Connection to the Anderson model

 Our computational scheme (see appendix \ref{appLLTnew}) allows for the identification of nearest neighbour domains; in Fig.~\ref{Stats} we also show the mean number of neighbours each domain has.
-It increases with fill factor and scatter height because the domains become smaller and more compactly fitted, but it also grows with $L$ and $W$, a finite size effect which vanishes for sufficiently large systems.
+It increases with fill factor and scatterer height because the domains become smaller and more compactly fitted, but it also grows with $L$ and $W$, a finite size effect which vanishes for sufficiently large systems.
 The increase with $W$ is more pronounced as the explored values of $W$ are smaller -- this is a manifestation of the dimensional crossover from 1D to 2D discussed in section \ref{WidthDep}, illustrated in Fig.~\ref{W_nets}.

 In summary, this section demonstrated how our continuous 2D system may be reduced to a discrete lattice model, equivalent to Anderson's model for localisation.
+The entire enterprise is highly approximate and can only be used to derive qualitative insights.
 It served to highlight the importance of disorder in detuning the domains -- thought of as local oscillators -- from each other, thus limiting the efficiency of excitation transfer.